sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

   perspectives and identities.

-  Presented in conjunction with the ReOrient 2026, we're proud to host

-  **[MTENA Theater Makers Alliance](https://www.menatheater.org)**2026 Fall Convening on October 23-25, 2026.
-This convening of artists, academics, and activists  is co-produced by MENATMA, Art2Action, and Golden Thread Productions, as part of a multiyear partnership *Protecting Dissent*, and is presented in conjunction with the ReOrient 2026 Festival produced by Golden Thread Productions.
+  Presented in conjunction with the ReOrient 2026, we're proud to host[The MENA Theater Makers Alliance 2026 Fall Convening](https://menatheater.org/announcements/save-the-date-menatma-2026-fall-convening/) on October 23-25, 2026.
+This convening of artists, academics, and activists  is co-produced by MENATMA, Art2Action, and Golden Thread Productions, as part of a multiyear partnership *Protecting Dissent*.

-  a convening of artists, academics, activists produced in partnership with , will take place during the run of the festival in San Francisco.
 background: ""
 titleimage: https://ucarecdn.com/fe842c6b-4df5-4857-98e9-12636f8be397/
 program: null